parse-community/docs/_includes/parse-server/third-party-auth.md

   "ldap": {
     "url": "ldap://host:port",
     "suffix": "the root of your LDAP tree",
-    "dn": "Bind dn. {{id}} is replaced with the id suppied in authData", "groupCn": "Optional.
+    "dn": "Bind dn. {{id}} is replaced with the id supplied in authData", "groupCn": "Optional.
 A group which the user must be a member of.", "groupFilter": "Optional.
 An LDAP filter for finding groups which the user is part of. {{id}} is replaced with the id supplied in authData."
   }